 One of the more upscale neighborhoods in Liverpool, the Georgian Quarter has a large variety of museums and art galleries as well as delicious brunch spots.
 The Liverpool Royal Philharmonic Hall is located here and is the perfect spot to sit back and relax while listening to a live concert.
 The Liverpool Cathedral is right on the edge of this neighborhood and is a safe place to visit.

 Other areas that are considered safe to explore in Liverpool include Sefton Park, River Mersey, Anfield, Walton, Breckfield, and Merseyside.
-These areas have low burglary rates and are terrific places to spend the day exploring or have a great night listening to live music.
+These areas are terrific places to spend the day exploring or have a great night listening to live music.

 Is Liverpool public transportation safe?